demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Search_And_Block_Software_-_XQL_Engine_README.md

 This playbook will search a file or process activity of a software by a given image file name using Cortex XDR XQL Engine.
-The analyst can than choose the files he wishes to block.
+The analyst can then choose the files to block.

 ## Dependencies